Arts & Sciences College of Arts & Sciences

 Transfer Students with a Non-UNL Degree

 A transfer student who has received a bachelors degree from another institution must complete at least 30 credit hours at the University of Nebraska–Lincoln in addition to transfer credit.
-Specifically, at least half of their major coursework must be completed at the University of Nebraska–Lincoln, including 6 hours at the 300 or 400 level.
+Specifically, at least 18 hours of their major coursework must be completed at the University of Nebraska–Lincoln.
 For the upper-level degree requirement, at least 15 of the 30 hours of 300- or 400-level credit must be completed at the University of Nebraska–Lincoln.
 The student must complete all degree requirements for the arts and sciences degree.

 Inter-college Majors